 In the first few chapters of Genesis, God fills the earth with large numbers of different kinds of life.
-He doesn't just put a few fish in the ocean; it "abounds" with them.
-But when it comes to mankind, He makes just one male and one female, and those two were to become "one flesh."
-The implication from Genesis 2:24 is that this "one woman for one man for one lifetime" was a principle not just for Adam and Eve but for all who would be born to a father and mother.
-Jesus commented on this Genesis passage when the Jewish leaders brought up the topic of divorce: "But from the beginning of the creation, God ‘made them male and female.’
-‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’; so then they are no longer two, but one flesh.
-Therefore what God has joined together, let not man separate”" (Mark 10:6-9).
+He doesn’t just put a few fish in the ocean; it “teems” with them (Genesis 1:21).
+But when it comes to mankind, He makes just one male and one female, and those two were to become “one flesh.”
+The implication of Genesis 2:24 is that this “one woman for one man for one lifetime” principle was not just for Adam and Eve but for all who would ever be born.
+Jesus commented on this passage when the Jewish leaders brought up the topic of divorce: “But at the beginning of creation God ‘made them male and female.’
+‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.’
+So they are no longer two, but one flesh.
+Therefore what God has joined together, let no one separate” (Mark 10:6–9).

-Marriage is the union of a man and a woman, creating a new entity, a new “whole” (one flesh).
-This union is brought about by a mutual commitment before God (expressed through a public vow today) to forsake all others, to keep themselves only unto their new partner, and to act in the best interest of the other (to love), and to seek to fulfill God’s purposes for their lives as a new unit.
+In order to evaluate common law marriage, we should understand that marriage is the union of a man and a woman, creating a new entity, a new “whole” (one flesh).
+This union is brought about by a mutual commitment before God (expressed today through a public vow) to forsake all others, to keep themselves only unto their partner, and to act in the best interest of the other (to love), and to seek to fulfill God’s purposes for their lives as a new unit.
 This commitment is to last as long as they both shall live (1 Corinthians 7:39).

-Marriage is not merely a “friendship.”
-Although it is not the “consummation” that begins the actual marriage (or Joseph and Mary would not have been “married” until after Christ was born - Matthew 1:25), sexual activity is understood to be a natural part of marriage (Exodus 21:10; Hebrews 13:4).
-Today, the exchanging of the vows during a wedding ceremony is the vocalization of the commitment that was understood between biblical couples such as Isaac and Rebekah in Genesis 24:67.
+In appraising common law marriage, we should also remember that marriage is not merely a “friendship.”
+Although it is not the “consummation” that begins the actual marriage (or Joseph and Mary would not have been married until after Christ was born—Matthew 1:25), sexual activity is understood to be a natural part of marriage (Exodus 21:10; Hebrews 13:4).
+Today, the exchanging of vows during a wedding ceremony is the vocalized commitment that was understood between biblical couples such as Isaac and Rebekah in Genesis 24:67.

-Some of God’s purposes for marriage as stated in the Bible are companionship (Genesis 2:18), procreation (Genesis 1:28), mutual and undefiled pleasure (1 Corinthians 7:4-5; Proverbs 5:18-19; Song of Solomon; Hebrews 13:4), prevention of immorality (1 Corinthians 7:2,5), the serving of Christ as a whole and properly representing the spiritual relationship between Christ and the Church (Ephesians 5:22-33), and the raising of godly descendants (Malachi 2:13-16).
-The bond of marriage (when respected) leads to the good of not only the couple and their children, but also to the good of the society as a whole, for the family unit is the building block of any society.
+Some of God’s purposes for marriage are companionship (Genesis 2:18), procreation (Genesis 1:28), mutual and undefiled pleasure (1 Corinthians 7:4–5; Proverbs 5:18–19; Song of Solomon; Hebrews 13:4), prevention of immorality (1 Corinthians 7:2, 5), service of Christ, the representation of the spiritual relationship between Christ and the church (Ephesians 5:22–33), and the rearing of godly descendants (Malachi 2:13–16).
+The bond of marriage (when respected) leads to the good of the couple and their children and society as a whole, for the family unit is the building block of any society.

-While marriages throughout most of biblical history involve some type of public ceremony (and celebration), such a ceremony is not required for a biblical marriage to have taken place.
+While marriages throughout most of biblical history involved some type of public ceremony (and celebration), such a ceremony is not required for a biblical marriage to have taken place.
 In the case of Isaac and Rebekah and others, no ceremony is recorded (Genesis 24:67).
-But a common ingredient between common-law marriage and the one involving a ceremony is a publicly expressed intent to be married.
-Two people living together without that expressed intent does not constitute a common-law marriage, just cohabitation.
-Isaac and Rebekah did not just begin living together, there was a clear expression of intent that their union be of a permanent nature (marriage).
-Another common ingredient between common-law marriage and the one involving a ceremony and license is its legal standing.
-In order for a common-law marriage to be dissolved, a legal divorce must be pursued.
+But a shared ingredient between common law marriage and one involving a ceremony is a publicly expressed intent to be married.
+Two people living together without that expressed intent are not in a common law marriage; they are just cohabiting.
+Isaac and Rebekah did not just begin living together; there was a clear expression of intent that their union be of a permanent nature (see Genesis 24:51, 57).
+Another common ingredient of common law marriage and one involving a ceremony and license is its legal standing.
+In order for a common law marriage to be dissolved, a legal divorce must be obtained.
 (Again, in God’s original intent for marriage, there should be no divorce.)
-Another ingredient in these biblical marriages that did not involve a public ceremony as compared to those that did is that there was no sexual activity prior to their marriage, no cohabiting.
+Another trait of the model marriages in the Bible, whether or not they involved a public ceremony, is that there was no sexual activity prior to the marriage—there was no cohabiting.

-From a biblical perspective, there are a few troublesome issues about a common-law marriage.
+From a biblical perspective, there are a few troublesome issues about common law marriage.
 Two of the biblical purposes of marriage are (1) to use the union to serve Christ as a new unit and (2) to represent the greater reality of the union between Christ and His church.
-Historically, common-law marriage came into being because there were small villages in England to which a church official or a government official was unable to travel on a regular basis.
-Therefore, if a couple desired to get married, they could legally do so without the presence of either a church official or government official.
-But still there would be the component of a public declaration of their intent to marry before cohabiting.
-During World War II, there were common-law marriages that took place in Japanese prison camps between prisoners by a similar public declaration of intent.
-But for Christians under normal circumstances a public ceremony in a church enables them to begin their union before family and friends with a testimony of their intent to use their marriage to serve Christ and with a public witness of salvation from sin that is available through Christ.
+Historically, common law marriage came into being because there were small villages in England to which a church or government official was unable to travel on a regular basis.
+Common law marriage allowed a couple to legally get married without the presence of an official.
+There was still the component of a public declaration of their intent to marry before cohabiting.
+During World War II, common law marriages took place in Japanese prison camps between prisoners expressing a similar public declaration of intent.
+But for Christians under normal circumstances, a public ceremony in a church enables them to begin their union before family and friends with a testimony of their intent to serve Christ and a witness of their salvation in Christ.

-As the Bible states that Christians are to “provide things honest in the sight of all men” (2 Corinthians 8:21; Romans 12:17), it is important that their marriage do the same.
-Common-law marriage is held to be legal marriage in only a few states.
+Christians are to “aim at what is honorable not only in the Lord’s sight but also in the sight of man” (2 Corinthians 8:21, ESV; cf. Romans 12:17).
+It is important that their marriages are honorable in man’s sight.
+Common law marriage is held to be legal marriage in a minority of states.
 Even then, there are strict requirements governing the recognition of such unions.
-In those states, as long as the law is followed, a common-law marriage is not sinful.
-At the same time, every Christian should desire to live above reproach so that Christ can be honored in all that he/she does (1 Corinthians 10:31).
+In states that allow common law marriage, as long as the law is followed, a common law marriage is not sinful.
+At the same time, every Christian should desire to live above reproach so that Christ can be honored in all that he or she does (1 Corinthians 10:31).
 A Christian couple should carefully weigh the options, consider their public testimony, and evaluate their own motives for dispensing with a public ceremony.